open-feature/flagd/web-docs/concepts/feature-flagging.md

 ## OpenFeature Compliance

 [OpenFeature](https://openfeature.dev/) is an open standard that provides a vendor-agnostic, community-driven API for feature flagging.
-The flagd project is fully OpenFeature compliant.
+The flagd project is fully OpenFeature-compliant.
 In fact, flagd was initially conceived as a reference implementation for an OpenFeature backend, but has become a powerful tool in its own right.
 For this reason, you'll find flagd's concepts and terminology align with that of the OpenFeature project.
-Within the context of an OpenFeature-compliant feature flag system, flagd artifacts and libraries comprise the [flag management system](https://openfeature.dev/specification/glossary#flag-management-system) and [providers](https://openfeature.dev/specification/glossary#provider).
+Within the context of an OpenFeature-compliant feature flag solution, flagd artifacts and libraries comprise the [flag management system](https://openfeature.dev/specification/glossary#flag-management-system) and [providers](https://openfeature.dev/specification/glossary#provider).
-These artifacts alone won't allow you to evaluate flags in your application - you'll also need the [OpenFeature SDK](https://openfeature.dev/specification/glossary#feature-flag-sdk) for your language, which actually provides the evaluation API for application developers to use.
+These artifacts and libraries alone won't allow you to evaluate flags in your application - you'll also need the [OpenFeature SDK](https://openfeature.dev/specification/glossary#feature-flag-sdk) for your language as well, which provides the evaluation API for application developers to use.

 ## Supported Feature Flagging Use-Cases

-Below is a non-exhaustive enumeration of common feature flag use-cases, and how flagd supports them:
+Below is a non-exhaustive table of common feature flag use-cases, and how flagd supports them:

 | Use case                               | flagd Feature                                                                                                                                                                                                            |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |